tlswg/tls13-spec/draft-ietf-tls-tls13.md

        } Example1;

        Example1 ex1 = {1, 4};  /* assigns f1 = 1, f2 = 4 */

-##  Cryptographic Attributes

-The two cryptographic operations --- digital signing, and authenticated encryption with additional data (AEAD) --- are designated digitally-signed, and aead-ciphered, respectively.
-A field's cryptographic processing is specified by prepending an appropriate key word designation before the field's type specification.

-### Digital Signing

-A digitally-signed element is encoded as a struct DigitallySigned:

-       struct {
-          SignatureScheme algorithm;
-          opaque signature<0..2^16-1>;
-       } DigitallySigned;

-The algorithm field specifies the algorithm used (see {{signature-algorithms}}
-for the definition of this field).
-The signature is a digital signature using those algorithms over the contents of the element.
-The contents themselves do not appear on the wire but are simply calculated.
-The length of the signature is specified by the signing algorithm and key.

-In previous versions of TLS, the ServerKeyExchange format meant that attackers can obtain a signature of a message with a chosen, 32-byte prefix.
-Because TLS 1.3 servers are likely to also implement prior versions, the contents of the element always start with 64 bytes of octet 32 in order to clear that chosen-prefix.

-Following that padding is a context string used to disambiguate signatures for different purposes.
-The context string will be specified whenever a digitally-signed element is used.
-A single 0 byte is appended to the context to act as a separator.

-Finally, the specified contents of the digitally-signed structure follow the 0 byte after the context string.
-(See the example at the end of this section.)

-The combined input is then fed into the corresponding signature algorithm to produce the signature value on the wire.
-See {{signature-algorithms}} for algorithms defined in this specification.

-In the following example

-       struct {
-           uint8 field1;
-           uint8 field2;
-           digitally-signed opaque {
-             uint8 field3<0..255>;
-             uint8 field4;
-           };
-       } UserType;

-Assume that the context string for the signature was specified as "Example".
-The input for the signature/hash algorithm would be:

-       2020202020202020202020202020202020202020202020202020202020202020
-       2020202020202020202020202020202020202020202020202020202020202020
-       4578616d706c6500

-followed by the encoding of the inner struct (field3 and field4).

-The length of the structure, in bytes, would be equal to two bytes for field1 and field2, plus two bytes for the signature algorithm, plus two bytes for the length of the signature, plus the length of the output of the signing algorithm.
-The length of the signature is known because the algorithm and key used for the signing are known prior to encoding or decoding this structure.

-### Authenticated Encryption with Additional Data (AEAD)

-In AEAD encryption, the plaintext is simultaneously encrypted and integrity protected.
-The input may be of any length, and aead-ciphered output is generally larger than the input in order to accommodate the integrity check value.

 #  The TLS Record Protocol